On January 8, 2021, ODOT held a hearing to notify the public of its intent to change its rules regarding contractor prequalification.

 Essentially, ODOT modified 5501:2-3-03 and 05 to “lower” the amount a contractor can bid on ODOT construction projects by lowering the dollar amount a contractor can be prequalified.
 The previous version of the rule maximized the prequalified dollar amount by a multiplying factor of ten.
-The new number maximizes the multiplying factor by eight.
+The new number maximizes the multiplying factor by eight for certain contractors.
 An example would be that if a contractor’s net worth (as determined by ODOT’s rules and law) is $1M, their new prequalified amount would be $8M (instead of $10M).
 ODOT indicated their intent was to reduce the risk for a newer contractor to overextend itself.
 That may be one impact, but another effect could be to limit the ability of a small or mid-sized contractor to bid on larger jobs; especially if they already have work in their pipeline that is impacting their prequalification dollar limits.

 The second part of the rule change increases the amount of work a subcontractor can perform from $800,000 to $1,000,000.
 This is good news for smaller companies who are trying to grow and get experience on ODOT jobs, but are not yet able to be fully prequalified to bid.
 Companies of this size should pay special attention to ODOT’s SBA projects.
 Once prequalified, they can bid on SBA projects, which have trended higher than the engineer’s estimate according to ODOT’s letting reports.